SaptakBhoumik/WebPlus/CONTRIBUTING.md

 The browser is written primarily in Python3x and leverages powerful features offered by the PyQt5 framework.

-Have a look at the open issues to find a mission that resonates with you or add features that you want
+Have a look at the open issues to find a mission that resonates with you or the add features that you want